 Deciding whether to have breast reconstruction or when to have it will depend on your individual situation.
-Only you, with your doctor and any family or friends you choose to involve, can decide what feels best and is right for you.
+You're the best person to know what feels right for you.

-If you think you might want to have breast reconstruction bacause you have had, or are about to have, breast surgery due to breast cancer, it's a good idea to mention this before you have a mastectomy.
-You don’t have to make a definite decision at this stage, but it will help the surgeon to plan your initial surgery.
+It’s important that you have the chance to discuss your options for breast reconstruction before your mastectomy.
+You don’t have to make a definite decision about it at this stage, but it will help the surgeon to plan your initial surgery.

-Some women plan to have reconstructive surgery after their treatment but change their minds as they find that the loss of a breast doesn’t trouble them as much they thought it would.
-Sometimes women decide years after breast cancer surgery that they feel ready to have an operation to make a new breast.
+Some women plan to have reconstructive surgery after their treatment but then change their minds.
+They find that the loss of a breast doesn’t trouble them as much they thought it would.
+Sometimes women decide years after breast cancer surgery that they feel ready to have reconstruction.

-If you decide to have a breast reconstruction, you’ll need to think about the timing of the surgery.
+If you decide to have it done, you will need to think about the timing of the surgery.
 It may be possible to have it at the same time as your mastectomy so that you will have a breast shape immediately after the operation.
 Or you may prefer to finish your cancer treatment first before going ahead with reconstruction.

-It’s important to have realistic expectations about the possible results of breast reconstruction surgery.
+It’s important to have realistic expectations about the possible results of breast reconstruction.
 It can’t give you a perfect breast.
-A reconstructed breast won’t have any sensation and may not ‘move’ as well as your natural breast.
-Although your surgeon will aim to make the new breast as good a match as possible to your other breast, there may be differences in the size, shape or position of the two breasts.
-In general most women are pleased with the results of their surgery, but some women are disappointed.
+A reconstructed breast won’t have as much sensation and may not ‘move’ as well as your natural breast.
+Your surgeon will aim to make the new breast as good a match as possible to your other breast, but there may be differences in the size, shape or position of the two breasts.
+In general, most women are pleased with the results of their surgery, but some women are disappointed

 Breast reconstruction usually involves having two or more operations over a period of 6–12 months to get the best appearance for your new breast.

-It may be helpful to think about the possible advantages and disadvantages of breast reconstruction before making a decision about whether to have it done.
+It may be helpful to think about the possible benefits and limitations of breast reconstruction before making your decision.

-You won’t have to wear an external breast form (prosthesis).
+You won’t have to wear external breast prostheses or a special bra.

-Breast reconstruction can help to restore self-confidence and feelings of femininity, attractiveness and sexuality.
+It can help to restore your self-confidence and feelings of femininity, attractiveness and sexuality.